BD2KGenomics/toil-scripts/src/toil_scripts/exome_variant_pipeline/README.md

 Type: `toil-exome` to get basic help menu and instructions

 To decrease the chance of versioning conflicts, install toil-scripts into a virtualenv:

-- `virtualenv --system-site-packages ~/toil-scripts`
+- `virtualenv ~/toil-scripts`
 - `source ~/toil-scripts/bin/activate`
+- `pip install toil`
 - `pip install toil-scripts`

-`--system-site-packages` is only needed as a flag if there are dependencies (like Mesos) installed on the system that are needed by the pipeline.
+If Toil is already installed globally (true for CGCloud users), or there are global dependencies (like Mesos), use virtualenv's `--system-site-packages` flag.

 ## Dependencies